ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists-editing.md

 ## Block lists

 The current list feature lets any part of the content be part of a list.
-Content blocks and elements – such as images, tables, paragraphs, headings, and others – can be put inside a list item, ensuring the continuity of numbering and retaining indentation.
+Content blocks and elements &ndash; such as images, tables, paragraphs, headings, and others &ndash; can be put inside a list item, ensuring the continuity of numbering and retaining indentation.

+To edit a block inside a list item, press <kbd>Enter</kbd> to create a new line and then <kbd>Backspace</kbd> to remove the new list item marker.
+Keep on entering content.
+Observe this behavior in the screencast below.

+{@img assets/img/adding-list-items.gif 860 Editing a block list item.}

 ## Simple lists